 Although we cannot promise specific job placement, and students alone will do most of the job searching, we do inform students of opportunities that come across our desk.
-Due to our vast connections and reputation in the profession, as well as our various professional memberships we retain, we oftentimes are privy to multiple job opportunities before they even reach the papers or any other form of advertising.
+Due to our vast connections and reputation in the profession, as well as our various professional memberships we retain, we often are privy to multiple job opportunities before they are even advertised.

 Certificate of Completion and Graduation Requirements

 Students must successfully complete a written midterm, final, and X-ray exam.
 In addition to that, students must also complete 30 hours of hands-on chairside clinical training (student to student) and demonstrate X-ray competence.
 In recognition of satisfactory fulfillment of the prescribed requirements, students will receive a Careers in Dental Assisting diploma.
-(Something to certainly be proud of and something that is definitely recognized and respected within the dental community).
+(It is something to certainly be proud of, and something that is definitely recognized and respected within the dental community.)

 Letter of Recommendation